metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 The Bills have gotten a beat on this Cowboys passing offense.
 Though once again, the defense has been showing a vulnerability against the run.

 The Cowboys' offensive front has been a little overwhelmed today, likely because of carefully planned blitzes.

+***

+## Packers @ Giants

+Green Bay Packers two main cornerbacks like to place zone and stick to the far end of the field.

+Saquon isn't that good in pass protection.
+And his vision as a halfback could use a bit more work, it appears.
+Either that or Pat Shurmur needs to let Barkley be the type of runner he wants to be.